fcathala/fcathala/README.md

 - 🔭 I’m working on Salesforce stuff
 - 💬 Ask me about force.com implementation best practices
-- 📫 How to reach me: @fcathala
+- 📫 Reach me on Twitter @fcathala
-- 😄 Pronouns: He/Him/His
+- 😄 I roll with the pronouns "He/Him/His"
+- 🍷 I'm French, live in the UK and have a really strong accent

 Fabrice Cathala